Probing high-frequency gravitational waves with entangled vibrational qubits in linear Paul traps: Introduction

 \section{Introduction}

 High-frequency gravitational waves are compelling probes of the early universe, which remain inaccessible to electromagnetic observations.
 Such signals may reveal imprints of phenomena such as phase transitions, cosmic strings, and preheating after inflation~\cite{Caprini:2018mtu}.
+While stochastic gravitational wave backgrounds at megahertz frequencies are strongly constrained by Big Bang nucleosynthesis bound~\cite{Yeh:2022heq}, non-stochastic gravitational waves, such as those potentially generated by light primordial black hole mergers~\cite{Franciolini:2022htd}, exotic compact objects~\cite{Giudice:2016zpa}, and black hole superradiance~\cite{Brito:2015oca}, may also exist\footnote{They are typically expected to produce strain amplitudes in the range $\sim 10^{-20}$--$10^{-30}$, depending on the source parameters and distance.}.
 Several proposals have been made for detecting megahertz gravitational waves~\cite{Goryachev:2014yra,chou2017mhz,Aggarwal:2020umq,Domcke:2024mfu, Patra:2024eke}, but a large region of parameter space remains unexplored.
 The detection of high-frequency gravitational waves requires the development of entirely new experimental strategies~\cite{Aggarwal:2025noe}.

 Quantum technologies have advanced rapidly across diverse architectures, including superconducting circuits, trapped atoms, and photonic platforms, enabling precise control of quantum states.
 These developments are expected to have a profound impact in various domains.
-For example, quantum computers can solve certain problems more efficiently than their classical computers by exploiting superposition and entanglement of qubits, the quantum analogs of classical bits~\cite{ladd2010quantum}.
+For example, quantum computers can solve certain problems more efficiently than classical computers by exploiting superposition and entanglement of qubits, the quantum analogs of classical bits~\cite{ladd2010quantum}.
 Another particularly promising direction for high-energy physics is quantum sensing.
 Quantum techniques can surpass the precision and resolution of classical approaches, providing unprecedented sensitivity to weak signals such as wave-like dark matter and high-frequency gravitational waves~\cite{Degen:2016pxo}.

 In this work, we focus on the use of linear Paul traps for the detection of gravitational waves in the megahertz range, extending the framework previously applied to searches for axion and dark photon dark matter~\cite{Ito:2023zhp}.
 A natural extension of these ideas involves graviton-photon conversion, in which a gravitational wave is converted into an electric field resonant with the center-of-mass oscillation of trapped ions.
 Considering a trap with two ions, the relative motion is useful even in the absence of magnetic fields, as gravitational waves periodically expand and contract the ion separation, while axion dark matter would not induce such an effect.
 Furthermore, excitations induced by gravitational waves can surpass the standard quantum limit when maximal entanglement is employed.